heytheretyo/heytheretyo/README.md

 Most of the "stuff" I build are cool sims, web apps, data aggregators, extensions, iots and the list goes on.

-I was also an ~~obsidian~~ enthusiast as well as a core believer of "linux-ricing". should i make osu beatmaps chat??? (nvm)

 bring back the css glitch github <'0'>

 <br/>